minshi123/gitlab/doc/user/packages/npm_registry/index.md

 ## Getting started

-This section will cover installing NPM (or Yarn) and building a package for your Javascript project.
+This section will cover installing NPM (or Yarn) and building a package for your JavaScript project.
 This is a quickstart if you are new to NPM packages.
 If you are already using NPM and understand how to build your own packages, move on to the [next section](#authenticating-to-the-gitlab-npm-registry).